Course Policies for the Economics Major and Minor

 3000-Level Advanced Electives vs. 4000-Level Advanced Electives:

-An Economics major requires six advanced Economics electives.
+The Economics major requires six advanced Economics electives.
 Of these, at least three must be 4000-level electives.

 Other Information

 Courses taught by other departments can be counted toward the Economics major only if they are cross-listed with Economics (meaning they have an Econ course number).
-In particular, please note that business courses—accounting, marketing, and so forth—cannot be counted toward the Economics major.

 Please note that Independent Study courses (ECON 4999) and Curricular Practical Training courses (ECON 4997/4998) can never be counted toward the Economics major.